What the event covered

 The Taylor & Francis policy on Artificial Intelligence and authorship.

-You will gain a clear understanding of how we define and handle authorship disputes in our journals.
+Gain a clear understanding of how we define and handle authorship disputes in our journals.
 You’ll also feel more equipped on how to avoid problems with authorship in your articles & how to solve them should you find yourself in a situation of concern.

 About the speaker